mstyushin/dbmigration-runner/README.md

 -   *--project-dir* - path to project directory.
 Default is current working directory.

 -   *--migration-id* - migration ID to work with.
 It is basically unix timestamp with dash-separated name.
     See Conventions above.
-Mandatory option.
+If it is empty then all *PENDING* migrations will be executed one by one.

 -   *--log-level* - set logging level.
 All log messages will go to stderr by default.